 Each Partner's Age

 Each partner's age directly affects their individual premium.
 If there is a significant age gap between partners, the older partner will pay more for the same level of cover.
-Getting both policies in place while both partners are young offers the best combined rates.
+Getting both policies in place while both partners are young offers the best combined rates across the household.

 🏥